What are the effects of use of marijuana during pregnancy?

 Use of marijuana during pregnancy might increase the risk of having a baby that is smaller at birth.
 It might also slightly increase the risk of stillbirth.
+New research also suggests that there might be a link between maternal marijuana use during pregnancy and mental health, social issues and sleep problems in children.
 Using marijuana during pregnancy can also harm your health.
 The American College of Obstetricians and Gynecologists recommends against using marijuana during pregnancy.

 Marijuana is a plant that contains delta-9-tetrahydrocannabinol (THC) and other chemicals that affect the body.
 When marijuana is smoked or eaten, these chemicals cross the placenta.
 Research suggests that using marijuana at least weekly during pregnancy increases the risk of giving birth to a baby with a low birth weight — less than 5 1/2 pounds (2,500 grams).
 While research suggests a small increase in the risk of stillbirth as well, the results couldn't be adjusted to exclude the effects of tobacco use.
 Further research is needed.